claudiodekker/inertia-laravel-testing/README.md

 );
 ```

-Besides asserting that the component in the Inertia response matches, this assertion also tries to locate it on the
+Apart from asserting that the component matches what we'd expect, this assertion also automatically tries to locate
-filesystem and fails if it cannot find it. **By default**, and using the example above, it will try to look for your page
+it on the filesystem, and fails the assertion if it cannot find it.

-component relative to the `resources/js/Pages` folder, and will only accept files have the extensions `.vue` or
+**By default** it will try to look for your page components relative to the `resources/js/Pages` folder, and will
-`.svelte` extension.
+only accept files have the extensions `.vue` or `.svelte` extension.

-To disable this check on a per-component assertion basis, you may pass `false` as the second argument of this assertion.
+To disable this check on a per-component assertion basis, you may pass `false` as the assertion's second argument.
 This will still assert that the component name in the Inertia response matches, but will not check for the file's
 existence:
 ```php